jwkblades/notify/userdocs/development/CONTRIBUTING.md

   * `s` is a source directory, meant to house C++ files and implementation logic.
   * `t` is a test directory, where all of your unit tests go.
+* Please add doxygen-style comments to each function added, even if they are relatively basic.
+In cases where there is a non-intuitive decision that was made, ensure that you comment the _why_ behind the decision as much, if not more, than the what.

+## Code coverage

+It is expected that all code added will be unit tested thoroughly, this can be done simplest with test driven development (hereafter TDD), but there are a number of other testing methodologies that will meet this requirement.

+PRs may be rejected if coverage is reduced as a result of the code changes.

+Please add negative testing in addition to positive testing, paying close attention to corner cases and any potential race conditions that could be encountered.

 ## Commits and Commit Messages